Hanover Child Custody Modification Lawyer

 Judges may issue child custody and visitation orders before parents have the opportunity to adequately reorganize their lives after divorce.
 The Massachusetts Child Custody Jurisdiction Act controls whether Commonwealth judges can legally modify visitation orders.
 This law states that, unless there is an emergency situation, the child must reside in the Commonwealth with the custodial parent for at least six consecutive months if a Massachusetts family court did not enter the original custody declaration.

 Judges may only alter child custody determinations under Mass.
 Gen. Law, Chap.
-208, §28 as long as there was a relevant and significant change in one or more parties’ circumstances and a modification serves the child’s best interest.
+208, §28 as long as there was a relevant and significant change in one or more parties’ circumstances and a modification of custody serves the child’s best interest.
 Alternatively, parents may jointly petition to modify a custody order if the changes would benefit the child or an emergency arises.

 Material and Substantial Changes Permitting Custody Modification Petitions

 If an interested party objects to a proposed modification, judges must decide whether circumstances have materially and substantially changed.
-Grounds for modification commonly involve alterations to a parent’s work schedule, job, residence, or financial stability.
+Grounds for modification of custody commonly involve alterations to a parent’s work schedule, job, residence, or financial stability.
 For example, a non-custodial parent may request shared custody and visitation once they find a steady job and housing after a divorce.

 Emergencies also qualify as grounds to modify custody orders.
 Courts may temporarily or permanently change a visitation arraignment if: